leungwensen/zfinder/README.md

 name | description | supported
 -----|-------------|----------
-explorer      | explores directories like finder.app or explorer.exe  | no
+explorer      | explores directories like finder.app or explorer.exe  | partly
 make-dir      | creating a directory                                  | yes read-dir      | returning stats of paths in a directory               | yes read-file     | returning stats and file content                      | yes